-- 15. Under Article 20(1) of the RRR the recompense may only be required by the competent authority where the measures implemented by the CCP have made the recovery successful, i.e. where the CCP has not entered into resolution.
-In other words, should the CCP enter into resolution, even after having applied the VMGH measures referred to in Article 20(1) of the RRR, the competent authority may not require the CCP to compensate non-defaulting clearing members for their losses. - 16.
+- 9. Under Article 20(1) of CCPRRR the recompense may only be required by the competent authority where the measures implemented by the CCP have made the recovery successful, i.e. where the CCP has not entered into resolution.
+In other words, should the CCP enter into resolution, even after having applied the VMGH measures referred to in Article 20(1) of CCPRRR, the competent authority may not require the CCP to compensate non-defaulting clearing members for their losses. - 10.
 ESMA however notes that the criterion of not entering into a resolution is not further specified, hence there is no sequencing or time limitation to define that the CCP has avoided resolution.
-The timing of the contributions may though have an impact on if any recompense may be decided to be made to the relevant clearing members and the "order" of recompensate to ensure equal treatment if there are several non-default events.
+The timing of the contributions may though have an impact on any recompense that may be decided to be made to the relevant clearing members and the "order" of recompense to ensure equal treatment if there are several non-default events.

-5.2 Order in which the recompense must be paid
+4 Order in which the recompense must be paid